nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. matter_door_lock_sample_remote_testing_start

-By default, the Matter device has Thread disabled, and it must be paired with the Matter controller over Bluetooth LE to get configuration from it if you want to use the device within a Thread network.
+By default, the Matter accessory device has Thread disabled, and it must be paired with the Matter controller over Bluetooth LE to get configuration from it if you want to use the device within a Thread network.
-To do this, the device must be made discoverable manually (for security reasons) and the controller must get the commissioning information from the Matter device and provision the device into the network.
+To do this, the device must be made discoverable manually (for security reasons) and the controller must get the commissioning information from the Matter accessory device and provision the device into the network.
 For details, see the `Commissioning the device`_ section.

 .. matter_door_lock_sample_remote_testing_end